worldwatching/wallofcaution/index.md

 ◉ IIMC, New Delhi: One semester of data journalism

-◉ AJK MCRC, New Delhi:Guest faculty
+◉ AJK MCRC, New Delhi: Guest faculty

 ◉ Symbiosis Center for Media and Communication, Pune: Six sessions on data journalism